kjvmccreary/boiler/TestResults.md

 Add a simple wrapper element, such as a `span`.

+stderr | src/components/__tests__/roles/PermissionSelector.test.tsx > PermissionSelector > should be disabled when disabled prop is true
+MUI: You are providing a disabled `button` child to the Tooltip component.
+A disabled element does not fire events.
+Tooltip needs to listen to the child element's events to display the title.

+Add a simple wrapper element, such as a `span`.
+MUI: You are providing a disabled `button` child to the Tooltip component.
+A disabled element does not fire events.
+Tooltip needs to listen to the child element's events to display the title.

+Add a simple wrapper element, such as a `span`.

 stderr | src/components/__tests__/roles/PermissionTreeView.test.tsx > PermissionTreeView > should render permission hierarchy
 Each child in a list should have a unique "key" prop.